-S=Satisfactory Clinical performance is safe and demonstrates application of the nursing process, communication, psychomotor skills, and application of learning at the expected level.
+S=Satisfactory Clinical performance is safe and demonstrates the application of the nursing process, communication, psychomotor skills, and application of learning at the expected level.
 Student shows growth toward meeting the clinical program objectives.
-N/I=Needs Improvement Clinical performance is safe yet essential information and background knowledge is deficient.
-Student demonstrates some growth toward meeting clinical and program goals.
-Student completes plan of improvement for each N/I received.
-U=Unsatisfactory Clinical performance is unsafe and/or inadequate in application of the nursing process.
+N/I=Needs Improvement Clinical performance is safe, yet essential information and background knowledge are deficient.
+The student demonstrates some growth in meeting clinical and program goals.
+The student completes the plan of improvement for each N/I received.
+U=Unsatisfactory Clinical performance is unsafe and/or inadequate in the application of the nursing process.
 Communication and psychomotor skills are poorly demonstrated.
 Evidence of growth toward meeting and the clinical program goals is not evident.
 An unsatisfactory in any area will fail the student for the quarter.